 Sail Caribbean’s COVID-19 Protocols for Summer 2021

-Sail Caribbean’s COVID plan will adhere to guidelines from the World Health Organization (WHO), Centers for Disease Control and Prevention (CDC), and the American Camp Association (ACA), as well as the BVI Government.
+Sail Caribbean’s COVID plan will adhere to guidelines set by the British Virgin Islands Government and be based on the technical protocol of the World Health Organization (WHO), Centers for Disease Control and Prevention (CDC), and the American Camp Association (ACA).
 Our plan will evolve and gain details over the next few months, alongside new research, vaccinations, and travel regulations.
 We will continually update this page with any significant changes, as well as e-mail this information to families who are joining us.
-It is impossible to create a risk-free environment, but we will do everything we can to minimize risk in every aspect of our programs.
+It is impossible to create a risk-free environment, but we are working hard to minimize risk across our programs.

-All participants will be required to self-quarantine and self-monitor for 10 days prior to the start of a program.
-Activities with increased potential for exposure, including gathering with friends, eating in restaurants, gym sports, etc., must be avoided.
-In doing so, participants reduce the risk that they will be exposed to COVID and become infected themselves, and reduce the chances of becoming a close contact of a positive case.
-Within 72 hours of departure, participants must receive and provide documentation of a negative PCR test.
+Activities with increased potential for exposure include gathering with friends, eating in restaurants, participating in gym sports, etc. The goal of this precautionary period is to reduce the risk of a participant being exposed to COVID-19 and becoming infected themselves, and to reduce the chance of becoming a close contact of a positive case.
+Within 72 hours of departure, participants must receive and provide documentation of a negative PCR/NAAT test.
 If participants receive a positive test result or have close contact with someone who tests positive for COVID in this time period, they will not be permitted to travel and join their program, as per current guidelines.

 Arrival in the BVI: